prani-2005/Rag-Healthcare-chatbot/README.md

-💬🩺 RAG-based Healthcare Chatbot that answers questions from medical PDFs and searches the web when needed.
+💬🩺 RAG-based Healthcare Chatbot that answers questions from uploaded medical PDFs using LLMs.